 |

 Coffee is likewise well sorted in Port Macquarie.
 If you’re even slightly picky about which beans are being used and whether there’s a batch brew on the menu, try Social Grounds, a graffiti-covered hideaway with great coffee and food.
-Crossroads Café is another strong option, offering decadent homebaked goods and bulging sandwiches.
-Or if you prefer to enjoy a coffee on a walk along the water, Salty Crew Kiosk is always a memorable stop, also offering an excellent selection of fresh juices.
+For a relaxed beachfront coffee experience, Sandbox Café at Flynns Beach and Salty Crew Kiosk at Town Beach are both excellent choices.
+Sandbox offers quality coffee alongside a tasty selection of breakfast and lunch options, while Salty Crew pairs great coffee with fresh juices, perfect for sipping as you stroll along the water.

 With so much natural splendour, wonderful beaches and some great attractions, the Port Macquarie region is a great stop for families of all age.